-The All-In-One design utilizes the position of the TMS holder to achieve maximum levels of precision and accuracy.
-The All-In-One design allows precise positioning of the subjects head in the EEG and MRI machine while at the same time allowing the subject a small amount of comfort.
+The All-In-One (AIO) design utilizes the position of the TMS holder to achieve maximum levels of precision and accuracy relative to the subject's head.
+The AIO design allows precise positioning of the subjects head in the MRI machine while at the same time allowing the subject a small amount of comfort.
 The positioner will be made out of an MRI compatible material which must also be durable.